 China is the largest e-commerce market in the world.
 The Chinese shop online much more often than the rest of the world.
 Among the products that the Chinese buy online are clothes, cosmetics, electronics, and even food (more than 50% of customers).
 At the moment, the Chinese e-commerce market is worth over 1 billion dollars and is continuously growing.
 The middle class in China is growing, and so is consumption.
 Online shopping became very convenient, particularly when using extremely popular mobile payments.
 New trends and interest in foreign and luxury goods also contribute to the rapid development of e-commerce in China.
 Domestic products cannot meet these needs.
-E-commerce gives foreign suppliers an opportunity to sell their products and speeds up procedures, benefit from favorable tax policies, and, what’s most important, they don’t have to license their operations.
+E-commerce gives foreign suppliers an opportunity to sell their products and speed up procedures, benefit from favorable tax policies, and, what’s most important, they don’t have to license their operations.

-We present to you an interesting infographic „10 facts about e-commerce in China”.
+We present to you an interesting infographic, „10 facts about e-commerce in China”.

 Fun facts about e-commerce in China